-White marquise topaz in a 14k gold setting atop a 14k gold filled band.
+White marquise moissanite in a 14k gold setting atop your choice of a 14k gold filled band or 10k solid gold band.

 Kindly note: This piece is made to order so please allow up to two weeks for fabrication.